milvus-io/milvus/README.md

 ## Application scenarios

+Milvus has been used in hundreds of organizations and institutions worldwide mainly in the following scenarios:

+- Image, video, and audio search.
+- Text search, recommender system, interactive question answering system, and other text search fields.
+- Drug discovery, genetic screening, and other biomedical fields.

+See [Scenarios](https://www.milvus.io/scenarios/) for more detailed application scenarios and demos.

-You can use Milvus to build intelligent systems in a variety of AI application scenarios.
-See [Milvus Scenarios](https://milvus.io/scenarios) for live demos.
-You can also see [Milvus Bootcamp](https://github.com/milvus-io/bootcamp) for detailed solutions and application scenarios.
+See [Milvus Bootcamp](https://github.com/milvus-io/bootcamp) for detailed solutions and application scenarios.

 ## Benchmark